zhossain7/ensemblediabetes/README.md

 ## Data and Analysis
-The dataset useed for this project is
+The dataset useed for this project  is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+It can be availible in Kaggle [right here.](https://www.kaggle.com/datasets/mathchi/diabetes-data-set)

 ![image](https://github.com/zhossain7/ensemblediabetes/assets/100549035/bfe27470-2e66-4146-80bd-e6b76df509a0)
 ![image](https://github.com/zhossain7/ensemblediabetes/assets/100549035/d4dd3612-710b-460b-804c-564de8db06fa)